 You'll find any of Rome's open air markets bursting with buckets of flowers, too - this one's in the aptly named Campo de'Fiori - the "Field of Flowers".

 What about the nights?
 They're lovely and warm, so eating outside while watching the world go by is a real pleasure.

 It's very, very hot!
 There's not usually much of a breeze around Rome either, so the air can become extremely humid.

-You'll find yourself sweating copiously and your energy will be sapped in the hottest part of the day between 11am and 3p.m., when the only sensible thing to do is what the Romans do - take a 'siesta'!
+You'll find yourself sweating copiously and your energy will be sapped in the hottest part of the day between 11am and 3p.m.
+The only sensible thing to do at that time is what the Romans do - take a 'siesta'!

 Around the time of the 'Ferragosto' holidays from 15 August, quite a lot of businesses close down as their owners, unable to tolerate Rome's climate in summer, head for the coast.
 Be prepared for some bars and restaurants to be closed until early September.